Lords Of Atitlán

 The Department includes several ecological systems descending to the Pacific Coast.
 Most towns belong to the highlands.
 However, a part of the entryway to the Southern Coast (Boca Costa) belongs to the Department.
 The hot-lands are among the poorest parts of Sololá, Guatemala’s second poorest department, behind Alta Verapaz.

 The Department is home to nineteen municipalities.
-Three of these — Sololá, San José Chacayá, and Concepción — share identical culture and clothing..Nahualá and Santa Catarina Ixtahuacán .also have similar culture and attire.
-Four.municipalities of Sololá speak k’iche’; five, tzutujil; and the remaining ten, speak kaqchiquel.
+Three of these — Sololá, San José Chacayá, and Concepción — share identical culture and clothing..Nahualá and Santa Catarina Ixtahuacán .also share the culture and attire of one another.
+Four.municipalities of Sololá speak k’iche’; five, tzutujil; and the remaining ten, kaqchiquel.
 The cultural diversity of Lake Atitlán translates well with photography.